iterative/dvc.org/content/blog/2021-06-15-june-21-dvc-heartbeat.md

 should be.
 You can join the
 [MLOPS Slack channel here](https://www.notion.so/iterative/June-Heartbeat-5c0515af1539444cb612b1acd44c37ca#75acbfba729e42c5b3f0dbad1ae25dc2).

-> I have recently came across with DVC by listening to MLOps Coffe Sessions #6
+> I have recently came across with DVC by listening to MLOps Coffee Sessions #6
 > with David Aponte and Elle O'Brien (Such an interesting talk! 💯).
 This tool
 > integrates smoothly with Git, tracks models & datasets, and also has an online
 > UI DVC Studio 🚀.
 Is there any use case of MLflow that DVC can't handle?
 I